Saketh1997/personal_chatbot/README.md

   ---
   Deployment (k3s)

   Deployed as a Docker container on a 2-node k3s cluster.
-Ollama runs on the same node (MachineGun) so localhost:11434 resolves correctly via hostNetwork: true.
+Ollama runs on the same node so localhost:11434 resolves correctly via hostNetwork: true.
 Exposed publicly through Cloudflare
   Tunnel — no inbound ports opened on the home network.